-(d) Riverside Setbacks.
+- (d) Riverside Setbacks.
 Riverside setbacks for both buildings and accessory structures are established to reinforce the defined character of the specific river improvement overlay district and help to define an edge at the river pathway that is varied according to the relationship of the river and the street.
-In the more urban areas, buildings should align closer to the river edge, while in more rural areas the buildings should be set farther away.

-(1)Minimum setback requirements are per the following Table 673-1.
+In the more urban areas, buildings should align closer to the river edge, while in more rural areas the buildings should be set farther away. - (1)Minimum setback requirements are per the following Table 673-1.

-Description RIO-1 RIO-2 RIO-3 RIO-4 RIO-5 RIO-6 Riverside Setback 20 FT 15 FT 0 FT 20 FT 50 ft 100 FT
+Description RIO-1 RIO-2 RIO-3 RIO-4 RIO-5 RIO-6 Riverside Sethack 20 FT 15 FT $0 \mathrm{FT}$ 20 FT 50 ft 100 FT

-(2)Designation of a development node district provides for a minimum riverside setback of zero (0) feet.(e)Landscape Design.
+- (2)Designation of a development node district provides for a minimum riverside setback of zero (0) feet. (e)Landscape Design.
 Lush and varied landscapes are part of the tradition of the San Antonio River.
 These design standards apply to landscaping within an individual site.
-Additional standards follow that provide more specific standards for the public pathway along the river and street edges.

-(1)Provide Variety in Landscape Design.
+Additional standards follow that provide more specific standards for the public pathway along the river and street edges. - (1)Provide Variety in Landscape Design.
 Provide variety in the landscape experience along the river by varying landscape designs between properties.
-No more than seventy-five (75) percent of the landscape materials, including plants, shall be the same as those on adjacent properties. (see Figure 673-4).

-(2) Planting Requirements in Open Space Abutting the River.
-On publicly-owned land leased by the adjoining property owner, if applicable, and/or within privately owned setbacks adjacent to the river, a minimum percentage of the open space, excluding building footprint, lease space under bridges and parking requirements, are required to be planted according to Table 673-2.
+No more than seventy-five (75) percent of the landscape materials, including plants, shall be the same as those on adjacent properties. (see Figure 673-4). - (2) Planting Requirements in Open Space Abutting the River.
+On publicly-owned land leased by the adjoining property owner, if applicable, and/or within privately owned setbacks adjacent to the river, a minimum percentage the open space, excluding building footprint, lease space under bridges and parking requirements, are required to be planted according to Table 673-2.

 A. Planting requirements in RIO-4, RIO-5, and RIO-6 should continue the restoration landscape efforts along the river banks.
-Planting in these RIO districts is to be less formal so as to maintain the rural setting of the river.
-B. In "RIO-3," if existing conditions don't meet the standards as set out in Table 673-2, the owner or lessee will not have to remove paving to add landscaping in order to meet the standards until there is a substantial remodeling of the outdoor area.
+Planting in these RIO districts is to be less formal so as to maintain the rural setting of the not have to remove paving to add landscaping in order to meet the standards until there is a substantial remodeling of the outdoor area.
 Substantial remodeling will include replacement of seventy-five (75) percent of the paving materials, or replacement of balcony and stair structures.